 A list of fellowships, grants, and scholarships available through different departments and offices on campus.
 Some may be used to fund outside study or internships.

-This scholarship provides awards for U.S. undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
+This scholarship provides awards for U.S. undergraduate students who are receiving federal Pell Grant funding at a two- or four-year college or university to participate in study abroad programs worldwide.
 Award recipients receive up to $5,000.
-Students who apply for and receive the Gilman Scholarship are now eligible to receive an additional $3,000 "Critical Need Language" Supplement from the Gilman Program for a total possible award of up to $8,000.
+Students who apply for and receive the Gilman Scholarship are now eligible to receive an additional $3,000 "Critical Need Language" supplement from the Gilman Program for a total possible award of up to $8,000.
 Contact GEO to meet with Hampshire's Gilman advisor.

 Boren Awards for International Study